Our Staff

 Advanced Clinical Practitioners

 Advanced Clinical Practitioners deal with the majority of conditions presenting at the practice and are able to prescribe.
-They have pre-booked appointments, urgent appointments and help with the daily sit and wait surgery.
-We also have Nurse Practitioners who visit patients who are unable to come to the surgery.
+They have pre-booked appointments and urgent appointments.

 • CARO ELLIOTT